rafael/resume/src/content/post/about-running.md

 ## Why to run?

 This has been a lengthy post about this journey.
-There isn't any justification for the reasoning.
+You might be looking for a grand finale if you are still here.
 Is it required to have some sort of closure?
-If I have anything to add, the main reason is that I found it fun.
-I would lie if I said there is some profound experience in this activity every time I go out... however... sometimes... in some runs...
+I'm not so sure...
+I would say this: I find running fun.
+If I said there is some profound experience in this activity every time I go out, that wouldn't be true... however... sometimes... in some runs...
 You go through everything.
 There is joy, there is pain, there is suffering, there is boredom...
+That sounds oddly familiar to life...
 All packed in the span of a few hours.
 Those runs are not just a _run_.
-They are a window into living multiple lives.
+They are a life within a life.